-Use Advanced Branding: Select this option, then click Advanced if you want to create a brand that includes advanced features, such as linking to another Vibe page or displaying a YouTube video.
+Use Advanced Branding: Select this option, then click Edit Advanced if you want to create a brand that includes advanced features, such as linking to another Vibe page or displaying a YouTube video.

-You can add a YouTube video in your branding section by clicking the Video icon !.
+You can add a YouTube video in your branding section by using the HTML editor and including the YouTube URL.

-For more information about displaying YouTube videos in Vibe, see "Displaying YouTube Videos in a Folder Entry" in the Novell Vibe 3.3 User Guide.
+For more information about displaying YouTube videos in Vibe, see "Displaying YouTube Videos in a Folder Entry" in the OpenText Vibe 4.0.8 User Guide.

-For more information about linking to another Vibe page, see "Linking to a Folder or Folder Entry" in the Novell Vibe 3.3 User Guide.
+For more information about linking to another Vibe page, see "Linking to a Folder or Folder Entry" in the OpenText Vibe 4.0.8 User Guide.

-If you add a URL to the advanced branding, the URL cannot contain the url_created_by_teaming parameter.
+If you add a URL to the advanced branding, the URL cannot contain the url\created\by\teaming parameter.
 If this parameter does exist, delete it before saving your brand.

 Background Image: Click the Browse icon to browse to an image on your computer's file system.
 If you are branding a team workspace, you can use the provided drop-down list to select an image that is already attached to the workspace.
-(For information on how to attach an image to a team workspace, see "Modifying a Workspace" in the Novell Vibe 3.3 User Guide.)
+(For information on how to attach an image to a team workspace, see "Modifying a Workspace" in the OpenText Vibe 4.0.8 User Guide.)